cscorley/dissertation/chapters/4_results/1_flt.md

 \input{tables/feature_location_rq2}

-\ftwo{} asks how well a simulation of using a topic model would perform as it were to be used in real-time.
+\ftwo asks how well a simulation of using a topic model would perform as it were to be used in real-time.
 This is a much closer evaluation of an FLT to it being used in an actual development environment.
 Table
 \ref{table:feature_location_rq2} summarizes the results of each subject system